5 Reasons To Shorten Your URLs

 5 Reasons Why Shorter URLs Are Better

-Instead, we’ll be focusing on the benefits of cleaning up and shortening the structure of your existing URLs, and the benefits your site will receive when you do just that.
+Instead, we’ll be focusing on the benefits of cleaning up and shortening the structure of your existing URLs, and the benefits your site will receive when you have shortened URLs.

 1. Improved Search Engine Rankings